Liberia: Government, 'Sanitation and Water for All' Vow to Improve Liberia's WASH Sector At Country-Level Self-Assessment

 At the end of the event, Representative Byron Zahnwea (Rivercess County), a member of the WASH Legislative Caucus called for the proper planning of the sector's activities to yield the needed results.

 "We need to start thinking out of the box.
 We need to identify our opportunity as an individual and organization.
 There must be an indicator to everything that we do.
-And we want to thank the WASH Commission for the standard they have set," said Rep. Zahnwea.
+And we want to thank the WASH Commission for the standard they have set," Rep. Zahnwea said.

 Also speaking at the opening session, the Chief Executive Officer of the National WASH Commission, Bobby Whitefield said the Liberian Government has enjoyed the partnership with SWA in all of its support to the sector.

-Mr. Whitefield said the government is committed to build on the partnership, sustain the gains and improve the sector, as evidence of President George Weah's numerous support and major decision taken in recent time, among them the relocation of the Red-Light Market and the installation of a pipeline from Fish Market to Central Monrovia.
+Mr. Whitefield said the government was committed to build on the partnership, sustain the gains and improve the sector, as evidence of President George Weah;s numerous support and major decision taken in recent time, among them to relocation of the Red-Light Market to and the installation of a pipeline from Fish Market to Central Monrovia.

-He also mentioned that part of the government's sustained partnership with SWA led to the nomination of Timothy Kpeh as SWA Country Monitoring Champion, a nominee he said is doing great work within the sector.
+He also mentioned that part of the government's sustained partnership with SWA led to the nomination of Timothey Kpah as SWA Country Monitoring Champion, a nominee he said is doing great work with in the sector.

 "Essentially, the country monitoring level focuses on the monitor progress toward SWA's objectives in each country, to provide an opportunity for SWA partners in each country, to have a constructive dialogue about the situation in the country with regards to the three SWA's objectives that include building political will for WASH, the use of multi-stakeholder approaches and strengthening systems and increasing financial investments," Mr. Kpeh said.